bbauska/JS-svg/README.md

   y += increment) {
     for (let x = 0;
     x &lt; gridSize;
     x += increment) {
       grid.create('rect').set({
           x: x, y: y,
         width: cellSize,
         height: cellSize,
         fill: 'none',
         stroke: '#eee',
       });
     }
   }
 </pre>

-Now we can freely adjust our grid variables, and the loop will respond accordingly.
-We could even randomize them and get a different grid on each refresh (as per Figure 4-5).
+<p>Now we can freely adjust our grid variables, and the loop will respond
+accordingly.
+We could even randomize them and get a different grid on each refresh (as per Figure 4-5).</p>

 <pre>
 let gridSize = Gen.random(400, 800);